 How to use our list of the 3D printing channels on YouTube

-Here is the number of subscribers as of September 13, 2018, 18 months after the last subs count we did on March 2017.
-This allowed us to calculate a 18-month growth rate for channels featured in this list.
+Here is the number of subscribers as of September 13, 2018, 18 months after the last subs count we did in March 2017.
+This allowed us to calculate an 18-month growth rate for channels featured in this list.

 This is the growth percentage of the channel, based on the evolution of the total number of subscribers over the past 18 months (from March 2017 to September 2018).
-This growth rate gives an indication on which channels are growing fast.
-We highlighted the super fast growing channels with a little fire emoji (growth rate above 500%).
+This growth rate gives an indication of which channels are growing fast.
+We highlighted the super fast-growing channels with a little fire emoji (growth rate above 500%).

 This time, we’ve decided to categorize 3D printing YouTubers to make the list easier to use:

-- 3D printing: this is the main category, covering YouTube channels focusing solely on 3D printing and producing videos such as 3D printers unboxings, tests, tips and general informations about additive manufacturing.
+- 3D printing: this is the main category, covering YouTube channels focusing solely on 3D printing and producing videos such as 3D printers unboxings, tests, tips, and general information about additive manufacturing.